-D.C. high school sports might return soon — but games are still a question mark
+D.C. high school sports might return soon, but competitions are still a question mark

-Coronavirus cases declined in the District in February, and D.C.
-Public Schools have welcomed more than 9,000 students into classrooms for in-person learning.

-With the addition of the Johnson & Johnson vaccine, Bowser said all teachers and staff at school and child care facilities will be eligible to preregister for a vaccine appointment next week.
-Most 16- and 17-year-old D.C. residents with a qualifying medical condition can also preregister for a vaccination.
+With the addition of the Johnson & Johnson vaccine, Bowser said all teachers and staff at school and child-care facilities will be eligible to preregister for a vaccine appointment next week.
+Most 16- and 17-year-old D.C. residents with a qualifying medical condition also can preregister for a vaccination.

 Could the date change?